-The GEG Africa programme will focus on three core issues relating to illicit financial flows: beneficial ownership, country by country reporting and trade mispricing.
-Key stakeholder groups will be engaged with, to shift the terms of the debate and prompt policy innovation in national, regional, and continental contexts.
+The GEG Africa programme work in this area has focused on three core issues relating to illicit financial flows: beneficial ownership, country by country reporting and trade mispricing.
+Key stakeholder groups have been engaged with, to shift the terms of the debate and prompt policy innovation in national, regional, and continental contexts.

 The GEGAfrica project has been funded by UK aid from the UK government; however the views expressed do not necessarily reflect the UK government’s official policies.